 It is possible; however, the ink color must be the same on all shirts.
-A few classes have done pink for girls, light blue for boys and used royal ink for all shirts.
+A few classes have chosen heliconia for girls, royal blue for boys, and used white ink for all of the shirts.
 Please be sure to submit one order form for each shirt color you plan to use for each class/order and staple them together.
-Please refer the to the Shirt and Ink Color Compatibility page
+Please refer to the Shirt and Ink Color Compatibility Chart on our site.

 Can I mix different size templates for my class?

 NO!
 Please use the same size template for all the drawings in your class.